Iipal/FdF/README.md

 #### About structures:
 1. `s_file`: Storage file data & how much lines in it.
-	- `tab`: Two dimension characters array with data from file.
+	- `tab`: Two dimension character array with data from file.
 	- `lines`: Lines counter in file.
 2. `s_matrix`: Simple structure with two `int`'s
 	- `z`: Value of Z-position